awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 ## Multiple VPCs peered together<a name="many-vpcs-full-access"></a>

-In this configuration, you have seven VPCs peered in a full mesh configuration\.
-The VPCs are in the same AWS account and do not have overlapping CIDR blocks\.
+In this configuration, there are seven VPCs peered in a full mesh configuration\.
+The VPCs are in the same AWS account and their CIDR blocks do not overlap\.

 | VPC | VPC | VPC peering connection |